grafana/Grafana-Alloy-for-Beginners/README.md

 - send the logs to the receiver of the`loki.relabel.alloy_logs` component

 `loki.relabel` component:
+- Use the `rule` block to
   - set the `group` label to "infrastructure"
   - set the `service` label to "alloy"
+  - **Note**: These rules are applied in the order they are written!
 - forward the logs to the receiver of the `loki.write.mythical` component

 `loki.write` component: